Autism Spectrum Disorder, Pediatric

 Not wanting to be hugged or cuddled.

-Not pointing or looking when someone else is pointing.
+Not pointing or looking when someone is pointing.

-Not being interested in others or not responding to others.
+Not being interested in or responding to others.

 Not using two-word phrases by age 2.